 Getting back into reading can be challenging and frustrating and it’s often difficult to find resources and recommendations to help you select the books that you might want to read.
 There are so many different book and reading related websites with reviews and recommendations but working your way through these can be overwhelming.

 Try our Connect and Collect service – via online form or a phone call, you let us know what types of book or which authors you’d like to read and our library staff will make up a bag of books ready for you to collect.
 You can choose up to 10 books at a time so lots of opportunity to sample books or authors and see which you prefer.
-To access the adult library form click here To access the junior library form click here
+Use this link for the Adult Library Form and this one to access the Junior Library Form.

 Follow some of our library pages on Facebook for book recommendations, reviews, chat and signposting to book related websites and content.
-You can find our main library page at facebook.com/onfifelibraries, also facebook.com/dulochlibrary, or facebook.com/kirkcaldygalleries
+You can find our main library page at facebook.com/onfifelibraries.

 For a different way of choosing books try whichbook.net.
 This unique website allows you to select books by mood and emotion, character and plot and even location.
 With recommendations based on books you may already have read and enjoyed, it’s a great way of finding your next read.